chef/chef-web-docs/chef_master/source/install_chef_air_gap.rst

 Since a variety of different practices are used to create an air-gapped network, this guide focuses solely on the implementation of Chef software - as such, it makes the following assumptions:

-* You have a way to get packages to your air-gapped machines.
+* You have a way to get packages to your air-gapped machines
-* Machines on your air-gapped network are able to resolve each other via DNS.
+* Machines on your air-gapped network are able to resolve each other via DNS
-* A server's Fully Qualified Domain Name (FQDN) is the name that will be used by other servers to access it.
+* A server's Fully Qualified Domain Name (FQDN) is the name that will be used by other servers to access it
-* You have a private Ruby gem mirror to supply gems as needed.
+* You have a private Ruby gem mirror to supply gems as needed
 * You have an artifact store for file downloads.
 At a minimum, it should have the following packages available:
     * Chef DK
     * Chef client